 CRAFT BEER AND SUNSHINE

-That’s our bombed out church.
-You can find out much more here.
+That’s our bombed-out church.
 The Church and its grounds are home to all sorts of events so I must make a mental note ready for 2018’s edition of #take12trips.

 SUMMER IN STOCKHOLM

 Then in July, we bobbed off on a weekend to Stockholm which has been on my travel wishlist since the dawn of time.
 It didn’t disappoint at all and was one of the most family orientated cities we’ve visited.